-Name of Local Green Space Close proximity to the community Demonstrably special and of local significance Local in character bisected north-south by an embankment which is the former route of the Andover to Redbridge railway (the Sprat and Winkle Line), itself constructed on the line of the Andover and Redbridge Canal (1794-1857).
+Name of Local Green Space Close proximity to the community Demonstrably special and of local significance Local in character which is the former route of the Andover to Redbridge railway (the Sprat and Winkle Line), itself constructed on the line of the Andover and Redbridge Canal (1794-1857).
 A public footpath and cycle track runs along the embankment and is a well-used piece of green infrastructure providing off-road access to the centre of Andover via an underpass of the A303.
-The view looking south along the footpath is protected in policy UC9.
+The view looking south along the footpath is protected in policy UC10.
 The green space is of biodiversity value, being almost entirely composed of the following identified Priority Habitats: coastal and floodplain grazing marsh south of the brook and west of the River Anton; deciduous woodland north of the brook; and an area of lowland fen in the north (the only such example of this habitat in the Neighbourhood Area).
 Wet grassland habitats in England have declined in extent and ecological resilience since the 1930s due to intensification of farming practices, drainage and flood plain development, and are important for their farming, amenity, cultural and historic value as well as ecological diversity and connectivity roles.
-Policy UC12 includes reference to proposed SINC designation for the Pillhill Brook.
+28 Pillhill Brook is a designated SINC.
 The green space retains flood waters at times of high rainfall, attenuating flows downstream.
 It makes a notable contribution to the beauty and tranquillity of the rural setting of Upper Clatford as this is experienced when travelling along Sam Whites Hill, the public footpath, and Watery Lane.
-The view south along Watery Lane towards Upper Clatford is protected by policy UC9. settlement edge at Uppe Clatford, and Sam Whites Hill.
-It is 12.0 ha. in area.
-LGS5A Anna Valley amenity open spaces Situated within housing areas at Anna Valley and inside the settlement boundary.
+The view south along Watery Lane towards Upper Clatford is protected by policy UC10. edge at Upp Clatford, and Sam Whites Hill.
+It is 12. ha. in area.
+LGS5 Anna Valley amenity open spaces Situated within housing areas at Anna Valley and inside the settlement boundary.
 These areas of green space within housing contribute to the visual amenity and tranquillity of the village and offer valuable opportunity for informal recreation.
-The amenity areas making up LGS5A are situated within areas of housing.
+The amenity areas makin up LGS5 are situated within areas of housing.
 They are 0.5 ha. in area in total.

-Historic England, Conserving Water Meadows, 2017, p.2.
+28 Historic England, Conserving Water Meadows, 2017, p.2.